 Vest Prevention of Early Sudden death Trial (VEST) and VEST Registry

-About 1900 participants will be enrolled in VEST from approximately 90 clinical sites.
-Approximately 75 people will be enrolled at UT Southwestern Medical Center and Parkland Health and amp; Hospital System.
+about 1900 participants will be enrolled in VeST from approximately 90 clinical sites. approximately 75 people will be enrolled at uT Southwestern Medical Center and Parkland Health and Hospital System.

 1. Patients identified in the hospital or within 7 days after discharge with a diagnosis of an acute MI (ST elevated MI or Non-ST elevated MI)